 The principles behind using slings, webbing and ropes for animal transport are not new.
 In many countries, a large animal represents a huge financial investment and even someone’s livelihood.
 We work hard to bring new advances in equipment, tactics, procedures and techniques to people all over the globe - especially keeping interaction up to date on the group FB page at https://www.facebook.com/groups/tlaer/

 Technical Large Animal Emergency Rescue, Inc. offers training nationwide (United States) and internationally for emergency response services, such as fire departments, rescue squads, law enforcement agencies, emergency management, county and state emergency response teams and animal control officers.
-The course is structured to educate those who are not members of a branch of emergency services, such as veterinarians, large animal facility operators, animal rescue organizations, large animal transporters, and large animal owners.
+Consulting is available for departments and organizations trying to put together a Large Animal Rescue program.
+The TLAER courses are structured to educate even those who are not usual members of a branch of emergency services, such as veterinarians, large animal facility operators, animal rescue organizations, large animal transporters, and large animal owners.

 What does TLAER require that makes it special?
 Large animals are different – they do not follow rules of physics or chemistry – but instincts of fight or flight under fear and stress.
 Innovation is often required by rescuers as each incident and rescue operation is different than the last one.
 Prevention, Safety and Education is a huge theme of the TLAER courses because as animal owners and stakeholders learn to prevent the common types of incidents, focus can be shifted to the unusual and highly technical ones.